 Union Electric Bar

-At Union Electric you will commit no nuisance, but they do run martini drinking contests.
+At Union Electric you will commit no nuisance, but they do dial up the fun.
 At Union Electric’s humble bar you can demolish pizzas and sip on cocktails and craft beers on tap, all at their rooftop gin garden.

 They’ve got one rule at Harlow and it’s a simple one—good vibes only!
-Up until recently Harlow’s space included a beer garden and a main bar, and now they’ve got a brand new rooftop to complete the trifecta.
-Perch yourself on the rooftop for city views.
+Up until recently, Harlow’s space included a beer garden and the main bar, and now they’ve got a brand new rooftop to complete the trifecta.
+Perch yourself on the rooftop in Richmond for pristine city views.

 A venue that’s got art, music, food, drinks and public transport tied together, Easey’s is well and truly the epitome of Melbourne.
 Get up there for burgers and cocktails in a train five stories above ground.
 One of the most unique, and one of the very best rooftop bars Melbourne has to offer.

-While you’re at it, check out Melbourne’s best boozy brunches here.
+While you’re at it, check out Melbourne’s best brunches here.

 Image credit: Michelle Jarni